einbaumhaus/Dimension-Tension/README.md

 # Dimensional Tension
-Game about comapring 2D and 3D perspectives currently in development for my MA
+Game about comparing 2D and 3D perspectives
+Currently in development for my MA feel free to play one of the pre-releases to get a taste of what's coming (づ ◕‿◕ )づ